ONSdigital/gdhi_adj/README.md

 This refinement operates on a core methodological principle: the high-level **Local Authority (LA) total is treated as a fixed "anchor."**
+To maintain **National Accounts integrity**, estimates must satisfy the principle of **additivity and coherence**, meaning that all lower-level geographic aggregates (LSOAs) must sum exactly to their parent LA total.
+This is consistent with standard statistical approaches such as **benchmarking** and **constrained estimation**, where trusted control totals are preserved and only the within-area distribution is adjusted.
-This establishes a clear hierarchy of trust, where the LA-level total is accepted as statistically robust and correct, while the *intra-LA distribution* (the apportionment to LSOAs) is treated as potentially flawed and in need of refinement.
+This creates a clear hierarchy of trust: the LA-level total is accepted as statistically robust and fixed, while the *intra-LA distribution* (the apportionment to LSOAs) is treated as more uncertain and therefore subject to refinement.

 Therefore, the pipeline's adjustments are a **constrained re-distribution**.
 When an LSOA outlier is corrected (e.g., its value is reduced), that same amount is **not**